davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 ### Getting Ready

-We're going to need:
+For this project, we're going to need the following:

 - Our Arduino board
 - 1 US-015 ultrasonic distance sensor
+- 1 green LED
-- 3 LEDS (red, green, and yellow) or 1 RGB LED
+- 1 red LED
-- 3 100K resistors
+- 2 100ohm resistors